hnypot/autohaus/README.md

 # autohaus
-## This is a WebApp written in ASP.NET EF6 and with the help of SQL Server. "autohaus" is the german word for car dealership.
+## This is a WebApp written in ASP.NET EF6 with Microsoft's SQL Server.

-Initially, this was/is a school project for Modularbeit M133.
-The pushes and commits can be viewed in the GitHub Classroom repo for this project, which is currently private.
-Here, you can study my code or even improve it, as long as you follow the rules in the license.
+Originally, this was a school project for the module [M133](https://www.modulbaukasten.ch/module/133/3/de-DE?title=Web-Applikation-mit-Session-Handling-realisieren).
+The commits of this project can be viewed in the GitHub Classroom, but which is now private.
+You can analyse/view the code here as you want.

-Please read the License before doing anything with the code.
+💡<i>autohaus</i> is the german word for "car dealership".

-Thank you!
+Thank you for visiting!

 Alperen Yilmaz, 2022